etlbox/etlbox.website/newdoks/content/en/api/etlbox.controlflow.tasks/createschematask.md

   </table>
   <a id="ETLBox_ControlFlow_Tasks_CreateSchemaTask_TaskName_" data-uid="ETLBox.ControlFlow.Tasks.CreateSchemaTask.TaskName*"></a>
   <h4 id="ETLBox_ControlFlow_Tasks_CreateSchemaTask_TaskName" data-uid="ETLBox.ControlFlow.Tasks.CreateSchemaTask.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>Creates a schema.
+For MySql or MariaDb, use the CreateDatabaseTask instead.
+The Create method will throw an exception if the schema already exists.
+CreateIfNotExists will only create a schema if it doesn't exists.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#